gagin/rsiers/CODEBASE.md

 - **`PRD.txt`** - Product Requirements Document detailing the application's requirements and features

 - **`README.md`** - Project documentation with setup instructions and feature overview
+  - Emphasizes Docker as the recommended deployment method
+  - Includes thumbnail of screenshot that opens full-size image when clicked
+  - Notes that venv/conda instructions are untested

 - **`CODEBASE.md`** - This file, documenting the codebase structure